ethanppl/gh-pages-nextjs/README.md

 ### Error: require() of ES modules is not supported. (code: 'ERR_REQUIRE_ESM')

-It will say something like the module is an ES module file as it is a .js file whose nearest parent package.json contains "type": "module" which defines all .js files in that package scope as ES modules.
+It will say something like:

+> the module is an ES module file as it is a .js file whose nearest parent package.json contains "type": "module" which defines all .js files in that package scope as ES modules.
 Instead rename index.js to end in .cjs, change the requiring code to use import(), or remove "type": "module" from the module package.json.

 This happens because starting from Next.js version 12, Next.js follows the [JavaScript ecosystem transitions from CommonJS to ES modules](https://nextjs.org/blog/next-12#es-modules-support-and-url-imports).
 Importing ES modules are prioritized over CommonJS modules.